-I am co-Director of the Consortium For Data Analytics In Risk (CDAR), which was launched in 2015 with a generous grant from State Street.
+Please visit the Consortium For Data Analytics In Risk (CDAR), which was launched in 2015 with a generous grant from State Street.
 CDAR performs and disseminates research on the most important and pressing issues concerning financial markets and risk management.
-The Consortium supports a collaborative yet intellectually and geographically diverse group of researchers, and we aspire to integrate best practices from academia and industry.
-I am also Director of Research at Aperio, which is a Sausalito-based wealth management firm.
-Aperio's recent research concerns minimum variance and quality strategies, as well as carbon-free investing.
-Stranded assets are an important consideration for investors, as financial markets become aligned with climate science.
+The Consortium supports a collaborative group of researchers that is intellectually and geographically diverse, and we aspire to integrate best practices from academia and industry.